 If you have a child in Year 6, their SATs exams are taking place in May.
-Discover all about Year 6 SATs and get helpful resources to prepare here.
-We'll cover what your child will be tested on, where to find practice papers, and what parents need to know about changes to SATs in 2023.
+Discover all about Year 6 SATs, download past SATs papers and get helpful resources to prepare here.

 Year 6 Standard Assessment Tests (SATs) are designed to assess your child’s knowledge of the Key Stage 2 national curriculum.
 They're taken in May of Year 6, when children are 10 or 11.
 The exams test children's understanding of what they have learned during the second stage of primary school, in Years 3, 4, 5 and 6 (ages 7–11).